Lee-Yang-zero ratio method in three-dimensional Ising model

 where $\langle\cdot\rangle_0$ means the expectation value on the spin configurations at a simulation temperature $T=T_0$.
-Since the denominator of Eq.~\eqref{eq:N} never diverges, the LYZs are given by zeros of Eq.~\eqref{eq:N}.
+Since the denominator of Eq.~\eqref{eq:N} never diverges, the LYZs correspond to zeros of Eq.~\eqref{eq:N}.
 To find zeros of Eq.~\eqref{eq:N}, we numerically solve the simultaneous equations

 for fixed $t$ and $L$.